Evie Gooch

-Evangeline Gooch (born 15 October 1995) is an Australian rules footballer playing for the West Coast Eagles in the AFL Women's (AFLW).
+Evangeline Gooch (born 15 October 1995) is an Australian rules footballer who played for the West Coast Eagles and Fremantle in the AFL Women's (AFLW).

 W-League career

 In 2015–16 Gooch was a reserve goalkeeper for the Perth Glory soccer team.
 She was an unused substitute in five matches.

 AFL Women's career

 Gooch was drafted by Fremantle with their second selection and tenth overall in the 2017 AFL Women's draft.
 She made her debut in the twenty-six point loss to the at VU Whitten Oval in the opening round of the 2018 season.

 Gooch was traded to in the late stages of the 2021 trade period, on 9 June 2021, in exchange for pick 38.
 She made her debut for West Coast in round 1 of the 2022 season, against Fremantle.
+Following the 2024 AFL Women's season, Gooch announced her retirement.